 ICBC is an insurance company looking to remain solvent.
 It is not in their best interest to pay everybody the maximum value compensation.
 Instead, they intend to pay as small an amount to claimants as possible, to increase their profit.
 An ICBC lawyer, on the other hand, works solely for you.
 At Preszler Law Firm, we offer free consultations and only get paid if you recover compensation as a result of our efforts.

 Many claimants inadvertently make mistakes in dealing with ICBC, which can undermine the amount of compensation they can seek.
 For instance, if the insurance adjuster asks how you’re doing, and you say “fine,” they could take it as an admission that you’re not badly injured.
 You might admit to slamming on your brakes to avoid an animal in the road and get slapped with partial fault for the rear-ender, which could substantially limit the amount of money you receive.
 In fact, your Basic Autoplan coverage could also be responsible for paying the other motorist if you’re determined partially at-fault.

 While you absolutely must report automobile accidents to the ICBC, when and how you do so matters.
-Hiring an experienced attorney from Preszler Law Firm to represent your claim can help maximize the amount you receive.
+Hiring an experienced lawyer from Preszler Injury Lawyers to represent your claim can help maximize the amount you receive.